dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 tags: [javascript, neovim]
 ---

-Following the (relative) success of [How I lint My Python]({{< relref "post/2017-04-14-how-i-lint-my-python.md" >}}), today I'd like to talk about the tools and technique I use while writing Javascript at work.
+Following the (relative) success of [How I lint My Python]({{< relref "post/2017-04-14-how-i-lint-my-python.md" >}}), today I'd like to talk about the tools and techniques I use while writing Javascript at work.

 <!-- more -->